erniestoe/openresource/README.md

 # openresource
-Small website that explains my community resource wordpress theme
+Wordpress theme for a small website that explains my community resource wordpress theme